Environmental impact EN 15804 +A2

 GWP – Global Warming Potential:

-GWP Total – summen av fossil, biogenic og luluc
+GWP Total – the sum of fossil, biogenic and luluc

 kg CO2 eq. / kg |